C2SM/c2sm.github.io/docs/models/icon/validate_custom_namelist.md

 # Validate Custom Namelist

-[ICON :material-open-in-new:](https://www.icon-model.org/icon_model){:target="_blank"} is a complex piece of software and even more so is [ICON-EXCLAIM :material-open-in-new:](https://github.com/C2SM/icon-exclaim){:target="_blank"} that builds on top of it.
-Troubleshooting large scale configurations can therefore be tedious, which is why we developed a procedure to build large production ICON configurations in the most robust way possible.
+[ICON :material-open-in-new:](https://www.icon-model.org/icon_model){:target="_blank"} is a complex piece of software.
+Troubleshooting large scale configurations can therefore be tedious, which is why we suggest a procedure to build large production ICON configurations in the most robust way possible.

-The overall philosophy is to build a series of gradually increasing complexity setups from a small scale ICON-NWP test case to the full production configuration.
-Complexity can grow in two independent spaces, namely code (from ICON-NWP to ICON-EXCLAIM) and scales (resolution and duration).
-We will first tackle the first one and then scale up the simulation setup.
+The overall philosophy is to build a series of gradually increasing complexity setups from a small scale ICON test case to the full production configuration.

-Even if it could feel like an overhead when starting the whole process, C2SM's core team and the EXCLAIM team are there to assist you in this journey and it will pay off in the end!

 ## Flow Chart